 Kristoff pushes the steampunk genre exactly where it needs to go, away from Victorian London's over-trodden lanes and into the great wide world.
 STORMDANCER slammed my head into an updated vision of the great chanbara films of Kurosawa and Kobayashi.
 I'll be waiting for more.

 MORLOCK NIGHT and INFERNAL DEVICES

 Three novels, yup.
 There are some novellas and short stories about too.
 You can find the short story PRAYING FOR RAIN here.
-There was a novella printed for the KINSLAYER pre-release called THE LAST STORMDANCER which I might still have a couple of copies of, so shoot me a death threat.
-There was also a kid’s book called THE LITTLE STORMDANCER, but that’s pretty much impossible to find now.
-However, there’s a youtube video of one of my lovely readers reading the book, which you can find here.
+There was a novella printed for the KINSLAYER pre-release called THE LAST STORMDANCER which won an Aurealis award (huzzah).
+I might still have a couple of copies of, so shoot me a death threat.
+There was also a kid's book called THE LITTLE STORMDANCER, but that's pretty much impossible to find now.
+However, there's a youtube video of one of my lovely readers reading the book, which you can find here.

 But it does have griffins.
 Well, A griffin.
 So calling it straight steampunk would kinda be like lying.

 Wellllllll, sort of.
-It’s set on a group of islands with a culture similar to Japan during feudal times.
+It’s set on a group of islands with a culture extraordinarily similar to Japan during feudal times.
 The language, culture and societal structures are all drawn from Japanese counterparts.
 But feudal Japan didn’t have many griffins, given that they’re, you know, mythical beasts and whatnot.
-So the real answer, if we want to be 100% accurate, is “no”.
+So the real answer, if we want to be 100% accurate, is "no".

 The setting is a country is called “Shima” (which is Japanese for “Island”).